A.The Smoky Mountain Middle School Soccer

 season including the season end tournament.There shall be no guest players for the season or tournament.

 H.A team can declare a maximum of

-official game roster and the game roster cannot change after the Add/Drop
+team) for the official game roster and the game roster cannot change after the

 III.PRACTICE TIMES, GAMES, AND FIELDS